meet the team

 Catherine L. Smith

 Catherine Smith is the Chief Administrative Officer for PIUS, managing the day-to-day administrative needs of the company.
 She oversees the planning, management and direction of activities between the departments and outside the company.
-She is also responsible for budgeting, executive reporting, and marketing administration.
+She is also responsible for budgeting, executive reporting, and HR administration.

 Laura Schoppe has over 35 years in technology development, management, and commercialization.
 In addition to supporting PIUS, she also founded Fuentek in 2001, and under her leadership, the company has become one of the world’s leading technology transfer companies for university, government, corporate, and nonprofit research organizations.